Get

 Lily was normally a quiet cat, but when she sensed a seizure coming on in Nathan, she would run around the house, meowing loudly to alert Nathan’s parents so they could assist Nathan by keeping him from hurting himself or falling during the seizure.
 Nathan stopped breathing during one seizure, and Lily licked his mouth until he started breathing again.

-Experts believe that cats use their incredible sense of smell to detect seizures, meaning they can detect chemical changes within the body before a seizure happens.
-Cats have a more heightened sense of smell than dogs, making us believe they should have the ability to detect seizures in the same way as dogs can.
+Experts believe that cats might use their incredible sense of smell to detect seizures, meaning they can detect chemical changes within the body before a seizure happens.
+Cats, just like dogs, have a keen sense of smell, making us believe they might have the ability to detect seizures in the same way as dogs can.

 Is a Cat’s Sense of Smell as Good as a Dog’s?

 Cats have fewer scent receptors than dogs, but cats may be able to differentiate certain smells from one another better than dogs.
-Mammals have three different scent receptor proteins, one being the VR1 protein 4.
-This protein allows mammals to differentiate one smell from another.
+Mammals have several different scent receptor proteins, one being the V1R protein family.
+4 This protein allows mammals to differentiate one smell from another.

 To put into perspective, humans have two variants of this protein, dogs have nine, and cats have 30.